OSCF Bylaws (amended through 6/2/15; posted 6/2/15; adopted 6/14/15)

 Article III: Meetings

 A yearly organizational meeting shall be convened during the State Championship.
-Meetings shall be conducted by the President in accordance with Robert’s Rules of Order (revised).
-No quorum shall be required and any recognized scholastic chess club representative may vote on all matters during the meeting.
+Meetings shall be conducted by an officer designated by the Board.
+No quorum shall be required and any member may vote on all matters during the meeting.
 The agenda for the annual meeting shall include, but is not limited to:

 (a) Annual report on the state of the Federation